France's divided National Assembly votes to keep centrist speaker as political turmoil persists

 The parliamentary election earlier this month resulted in a split between three major political blocs: the New Popular Front leftist coalition, Macron’s centrist allies and the far-right National Rally party.
 None of them won an outright majority.

-PARIS (AP) — France's influential lower house of parliament, the National Assembly, will elect its speaker on Thursday evening after a chaotic early election called by President Emmanuel Macron produced a hung legislature.

-Two figures emerged as favorites after two nonconclusive rounds of vote: outgoing Speaker Yaël Braun-Pivet of Macron's centrist party, and the candidate of the leftist coalition, communist lawmaker André Chassaigne.
+The other figures who had emerged as a favorite for speaker after two nonconclusive rounds of vote was the candidate of the leftist coalition, communist lawmaker André Chassaigne.

 The parliamentary election earlier this month resulted in a split between three major political blocs: the New Popular Front leftist coalition, Macron's centrist allies and the far-right National Rally party.
 None of them won an outright majority.